 Utilizing this approach, Mark III was able to beat the framing and in-wall utility schedule duration by 73%, installing all interior walls (including electrical, low voltage, and plumbing in-wall) for the 18K SF facility in just 8 days.

 This design-build project is a two-story 18K SF medical office building for Sutter Health.
 The facility houses (25) exam rooms, (7) restrooms, (3) treatment rooms, and

 (13) offices.
 Leveraging the opportunity for standardization, all MEP’s and metal-stud framing for this project were manufactured off-site before being delivered for installation.
 Mark III’s scope included the design and installation of all mechanical, electrical, and plumbing, including furnishing and installing all electrical, plumbing, and HVAC equipment.
 Once the shell building was handed off to Mark III Construction, this fast-track project was completed within 4 months.

 VDC and Manufacturing

-Manufactured and installed in phases, Mark III’s VDC and manufacturing teams worked in tandem to design and manufacture a total of (167) wall panels and MEP assemblies.
-Each panel was modeled, manufacturing documents created, and material procured before assembly began in our MEP manufacturing facility.
-Finished panels are stacked on a pallet in strategic order by area and are shipped to the job site for installation.
+Manufactured and installed in phases, Mark III’s VDC and manufacturing teams worked in tandem to design, manufacture, and panelize a total of (167)wall panels and MEP assemblies.
+Each panel was modeled, manufacturing documents were created, and material was procured before assembly began in Mark III’s MEP manufacturing facility.
+Finished wall panels with integrated utilities were flat-packed in strategic order by area and shipped to the job site for installation.

 Once the material is on site, finished panels are staged and installed.
 First, panels are stood then shot down with anchors and cross-braced at the corners or intersection with the exterior walls.
 Early estimates indicate that each panel will be installed in under 10 minutes.